 Training for both programs take place at the beginning of Fall Semester every year.

-If you are interested in the Peer Advocacy Program, please fill out an application to be an advocate here .
-For more information, please call the Advocate Coordinator, Shaunagh McGoldrick, at 406-243-6429 or email her at Shaunagh.McGoldrick@mso.umt.edu.
+If you are interested in the Peer Advocacy Program, please fill out an Application to be an Advocate.
+For more information, please call the Advocate Coordinator, Rachel Wager or Jessica Peatee, Direct Services Coordinator at (406) 243-6429 or email at email@example.com or firstname.lastname@example.org.

-If you are interested in the Peer Educator Program, please fill out the application to be an peer educator.
-For more information, please call Drew Colling, at 406-243-5244 or email her at email@example.com.
+If you are interested in the Peer Educator Program, please fill out an application to be a peer educator.
+For more information, please contact SARC, at (406) 243-5244 or email Ali Pepper at Alison.Pepper@mso.umt.edu.

 April 2017:Sexual Assault Awareness Month

-In April 2015, SARC honored those affected by sexual assault with a variety of activites for Sexual Assault Awareness Month.
+In April 2015, SARC honored those affected by sexual assault with a variety of activities for Sexual Assault Awareness Month.

 Past SARC Events